 - 1 box yellow cake mix

-- 4 just ripe bananas (no or few brown spots), chopped
+- 4 ripe bananas no or few brown spots, chopped

 - 1 pint heavy whipping cream

 - vanilla wafers for garnish

 - While cake is baking, prepare pudding per box instructions.
 Divide into equal parts.